protieusz/Smile36-PCB-Version/README.md

 The following are the pictures of my brand new Smile 36 Rev 8 with no more handwiring fixes.

 Final Smile 36 with no case yet.
 Note: Case has not been tested yet.
-Use at yet.
 As a matter of fact, use everything here at your own risk!
 No support given.
 ![IMG_9147](https://github.com/protieusz/Smile36-PCB-Version/assets/118025702/ad45a577-4d4b-4b02-b3f5-77821b0b6041)

 Bottom side using another spare pcb as bottom plate.